 Community Engagement Manager

-Julie Uffman is the Development Coordinator for the WAVE Foundation.
+Julie is the Operations Manager for WAVE Foundation.
 She began working at Newport Aquarium in the Guest Services department just prior to opening day in 1999.
 In fact, Julie sold the very first ticket to Newport Aquarium to the mayor!
 During her time in Guest Services, Julie served as the Guest Services Manager and was responsible for hiring and training staff working in Admissions and Exhibits.
 In 2005, Julie cut back to part-time so she could be at home with her children and began working for the WAVE Foundation.
-When she first started in WAVE, Julie was the Education Curator and was vital in the start-up of the Finstitute Classroom Programs as well as summer camp.
+When she first started at WAVE, Julie was the Education Curator and was vital in the start-up of the Finstitute Classroom Programs as well as summer camp.
 Julie currently serves as the Development Coordinator and has a variety of jobs, including event planning, donor relations, website updates and maintaining WAVE’s finances.
-In her spare time, Julie enjoys spending time with her husband Mike and two daughters, Kailtyn and Lauren and is highly involved in activities at church and school.
+In her spare time, Julie enjoys spending time with her husband Mike and two daughters, Kaitlyn and Lauren, and is highly involved in activities at church and school.
 Julie holds a bachelor’s degree in Science from Ohio University and a Master’s Degree in Education from Xavier University.